-We retired in 2002 and moved to Cataluña, renting for a couple of years to see if the life in Spain suited us.
+We retired in 2002 and moved to Cataluña, renting for a couple of years to see if the life and a property in Spain suited us.
 It certainly did, but Cataluña didn’t, with its cold windy winters, excessive nationalism and Barcelona prices.
 So in 2005 we decided to move further south, drawing a line at Denia, since after that point the coast becomes very built up and touristy.

 We wanted a ‘proper’ Spanish working town, on the coast but not authentic, and we were fortunate to find Oliva, which ticked all the boxes.
 Although it has a sizeable non-Spanish population, the expats are well integrated into the town and welcomed by the local people, particularly for the extra income they bring and for their passion for restoring the lovely old stone houses.